 Roxby Council is also supporting environmental sustainability, with plans to reduce the amount of Great Artesian Basin water being used for irrigation.
-Under the twenty-year wastewater agreement with BHP, Council will work towards expanding the volume of recycled wastewater for irrigation.
+Supported by the twenty-year wastewater treatment agreement with BHP, Council will work towards expanding the volume of recycled wastewater for irrigation.